gereeter/csvsheet/src/help.md

 The keyboard shortcuts are:
 ```
-F1                         Show this help text
+F1 or Ctrl+H               Show this help text
 Ctrl+Q                     Quit CSVsheet
 Ctrl+S                     Save the open file